RenYurui/PIRender/README.md

 ./scripts/download_weights.sh
 ```

-Or you can choose to download the resources with these links: coming soon.
-Then save the files to `./result/face`
+Or you can choose to download the resources with these links:

+[Google Driven](https://drive.google.com/file/d/1-0xOf6g58OmtKtEWJlU3VlnfRqPN9Uq7/view?usp=sharing) & [Baidu Driven](https://pan.baidu.com/s/18B3xfKMXnm4tOqlFSB8ntg) with extraction passwards "4sy1".

+Then unzip and save the files to `./result/face`.

 **Reenactment**